rwndy/course-web-fullstack/modules/markdown/README.md

 ---

+What is markdown ?
+Markdown is a lightweight markup language with plain text formatting syntax.

+Why use markdown ?
 Markdown is one of the best way to create a notes or documentation about anything.
 Yes, anything!

 It's a text format that usually has `.md` or `.markdown` file extension.

-For example, we can type in:
+---

+Heading Example

 ```md
 # Heading 1